 The annual Port Guide has become a venerated tradition at the Port of New York and New Jersey.
 A handbook connecting all members of the port community, the Guide has featured editorial content, maps, terminal specifications, and verified data on businesses such as truckers, warehousers, ocean carriers, freight forwarders, and more.

-"The need to publish a comprehensive Port Guide hasn't changed," says Pete Zantal of the Port Authority's Port Commerce Department.
+"The need to publish a comprehensive Port Guide hasn't changed," says Pete Zantal of the Port Authority's Port Department.
 "If anything, we need the guide now more than ever.
 What's evolved is the medium people prefer.
 We've been fielding calls to make the Guide digital for some time.
 So this year, that's what we did."

 The original Port Guide was published traditionally as a printed, bound book that many port constituents kept handy on their office desktops.
 In the early 2000s, the Port Authority printed and distributed several thousand bound Port Guides annually.
 In 2007, however, the agency embraced the global trend toward digitized content.
 That year, the Port Authority evenly split the number of Guides it produced between traditional print and CD versions.